-- 4) Statutory Authority: Section 5-10(a)(i) of the Illinois Administrative Procedure Act [5 ILCS 100/5-10(a)(i) and Sections 55 through 55.63 of the Civil Administrative Code of Illinois [20 ILCS 2310/55 through 55.63] - A Complete Description of the Subjects and Issues Involved: This rulemaking updates and clarifies the Department's Practice and Procedure in Administrative Hearings.
-Updates include aligning appearance, discovery, and subpoena provisions with Illinois Supreme Court Rules, the Illinois Code of Civil Procedure, and federal rules concerning discovery of documents belonging to the federal government.
+- Have all the changes agreed upon by the agency and JCAR been made as indicated in the agreements issued by JCAR?
+Yes - 13) Will this rulemaking replace an emergency rule currently in effect?
+No - 14) Are there any amendments pending on this Part?
+No - 15) Summary and Purpose of Rulemaking: This rulemaking updates and clarifies the Department's Practice and Procedure in Administrative Hearings.
+Updates include aligning appearance, discovery, and subpoena provisions with Illinois Supreme Court Rules, the Illinois Code of Civil Procedure, and federal regulations.
 The rulemaking clarifies rules concerning stipulations, objections, filing answers and requesting a hearing; streamlines use of official documents and records; and allocates costs for hearing transcripts.
-Procedures under the Smoke Free Illinois Act are also updated.
+Procedures under the Smoke Free Illinois Act are also updated. - 16) Information and questions regarding these adopted amendments shall be directed to: